glumac/pattern-profile-warmup/readme.md

 CONTENT CHANGES IN INDEX.HTML

-- Changing the page title to your name (or a title of your choosing)
 - Changing the content of the h1 to match your name
 - Changing the content of the p to match a description or or motto
-- Changing the Facebook, Twitter, Github links to point to your own page- (If you don't have a twitter delete that link).
+- Changing the LinkedIn, Twitter, Github (or Codepen) links to point to your own page- (If you don't have a twitter delete that link).
 Hint: You will have to change the href attribute value to change where the link points.
 If you have other links you can add those.

 STYLE / APPEARANCE CHANGES IN STYLE.CSS